flutter/website/src/deployment/obfuscate.md

 ## Reading an obfuscated name

-To understand a name created by an obfuscated app, use the following steps to make it human readable:
+To make the name that an app obfuscated human readable, use the following steps:

 1. At app build time, save the name obfuscation map using `--extra-gen-snapshot-options=--save-obfuscation-map=/<your-path>`.